biancadimaano/biancadimaano/README.md

 ## :relaxed: Hello World, I'm Bianca!
-I am a third year student at SFU working towards a Bachelor of Science in Computer Science with a minor in Interactive Arts and Technology.\
 I am an aspiring software engineer with a creative mindset and a passion for user experience!

 <!--